-In the beginning it worked for modest customers and country people.
-As years went by and when polo became a professional sport, polo players, famous actors, noblemen and Kings added to their list of customers.
-Today, the workshop with eight employees, use the same tools and techniques used by their ancestors.
-Boots are still hand-made and quality and detail are specially taken care of.
+In the beginning, it worked for modest customers and country people.
+As years went by and Polo became a professional sport, polo players, famous actors, noblemen, and kings added to their list of customers.
+Today, the workshop, with eight employees, uses the same tools and techniques by their ancestors.
+Boots are still handmade, and quality and detail are specially taken care of.

-My great grandparents came as a result of immigration.
-They were shoe makers from the north of Italy.
+“My great grandparents came here as a result of immigration.
+They were shoemakers from the north of Italy.
 They lived for a few years in Boca, where they started working in this trade.
-In 1892 they came to Hurlingham although they continued working for different houses in Northern Italy.
-They brought some shoes, mended them and took them back.
+In 1892, they came to Hurlingham, although they continued working for different houses in Northern Italy.
+They brought some shoes, mended them, and took them back.
 As the Hurlingham Club is around the corner, Englishmen who lived in the area came to play polo and brought their boots to have them repaired.
 In time, we thought about making the boots ourselves.
-From then on we started making boots for polo.
-For a long time afterward, we made country boots, boots for farmers (who worked at the Quintas (country houses) and ankle boots.
-A very limited range of products but high quality ones.
+From then on, we started making boots for polo.
+For a long time afterward, we made country boots, boots for farmers (who worked at the Quintas country houses), and ankle boots—a very limited range of products but high-quality ones.

-Sometimes coexistence is quite difficult but we try to work together with each of us taking on different roles.
-However, some matters need to be solved in a group, but the principal element is that the business is moving forward.
+“Sometimes, co-existence is quite difficult, but we try to work together with each of us taking on different roles.
+However, some matters need to be solved in a group, but the principal element is that the business is moving forward.”

-What are you main products?
+What are your main products?

-Basically, a high percentage of the team is dedicated to making polo boots, some ankle boots and some shoes but our strength is making boots.
+“Basically, a high percentage of the team is dedicated to making polo boots, some ankle boots, and some shoes.
+But our strength is making boots.”

 Do you also make country boots or riding boots?

-Yes.
+“Yes.
 Although most are polo boots with a front fastener.
 There are also other types with laces or closed boots for the countryside.
-These represent 20 per cent of our production, the rest are only for polo.
+These represent 20% of our production; the rest is only for polo.”

 What kind of clients do you have?

-Most are polo players or people who work in the countryside and need strong boots.
+“Most are polo players or people who work in the countryside and need strong boots.”

 Have you had any famous clients?
-Who were the most important and why?

-We really have very well-known clients, either because they are Princes, top level players or members of families that have been playing polo for generations and so their names are influential in the polo world.
-They have chosen our products because of the quality and we always strive to maintain this.
+“We really have very well-known clients, either because they are princes, top-level players, or members of families that have been playing polo for generations and so their names are influential in the polo world.
+They have chosen our products because of the quality and we always strive to maintain this.”

-Women’s polo has been growing in recent years.
-We have some women clients that represent 5% approximately of our customers’ list.
+“Women’s polo has been growing in recent years.
+We have some women clients that represent 5% approximately of our customers’ list.”

-We are thinking about launching a polo boot designed for women’s use that apart from being strong must have a more feminine design.
-It is a project for next year.
+“We are thinking about launching a Polo boot designed for women’s use that, apart from being strong, must have a more feminine design.
+It is a project for next year.”

 Do you have many orders from other countries?
 How do you deal with sales abroad?

-We normally assist clients personally and directly with those who come here; we take their measurements, choose the design, the type of leather and we do the work.
-They either collect them when they come to Argentina on a trip or we can also take them if we travel to where they are located; otherwise, we post them.
+“We normally assist clients personally and directly with those who come here; we take their measurements, choose the design, the type of leather, and we do the work.
+They either collect them when they come to Argentina on a trip or we can also take them if we travel to where they are located.
+Otherwise, we post them.”

 You are making the workshop bigger.
 What are your future goals for Casa Fagliano?

-Yes, we are enlarging the back of the workshop without altering the style of it.
+“Yes, we are enlarging the back of the workshop without altering the style of it.
 We want to work more comfortably and place things in a more elaborate way.
 The idea is to continue producing the same quality products and our expectations are good.
-We think that polo, and mainly women polo, will grow immensely.
-This is good as the sport will not be for men only and more women will be playing it.
+We think that polo, and mainly women’s polo, will grow immensely.
+This is good as the sport will not be for men only and more women will be playing it.”

-A few years ago, they invited us to collaborate with Jaeger’s Reverso watch, designed for polo in 1931 and 80 years later, in 2011 it was relaunched.
-Then we thought about making a watch strap with the same materials as we make polo boots used by players.
+“A few years ago, they invited us to collaborate with Jaeger’s Reverso watch, designed for polo in 1931.
+Eighty years later, in 2011, it was relaunched.
+Then we thought about making a watch strap with the same materials, as we make polo boots used by players.
 As the watch was made for polo and we work with polo players, we considered it a good challenge.
-We made some samples that were accepted and presently we make the straps for this kind of watch, known as Reverso watch 1931.
+We made some samples that were accepted, and presently, we make the straps for this kind of watch, known as Reverso watch 1931.

 Is the strap sold with this kind of watch?

-Yes.
+“Yes.
 We are now making 10 special watch straps for Palermo.
 They are a limited edition for customers who buy this watch at the Palermo Open.
-That is, they buy the watch and they are given an additional watchstrap by Fagliano.
-This formula is arranged all year round worldwide.
+They buy the watch and they are given an additional watch strap by Fagliano.
+This formula is arranged all year round worldwide.”

-What’s your opinion of women polo?
+What’s your opinion of women’s polo?

-I agree with having girls playing and enjoying themselves.
-They can share comradeship and everything that comes with a sport like polo.
+“I agree with having girls play and enjoy themselves.
+They can share comradeship and everything that comes with a sport like polo.”

-What do you think of the creation of POLO LADY?
+What do you think of the creation of Polo Lady?

-As sport grows other issues evolve, like the growth of women polo and other complements are added.
-In this case, a magazine designed and specialized in showing women polo.
-It deals with subjects like fashion that blends polo and women.
+“As the sport grows, other issues evolve, like the growth of women’s polo, and other complements are added.
+In this case, a magazine designed and specialized in showing women polo deals with subjects like fashion that blends polo and women.
 It is a very interesting concept being developed.
 This is the first news related to this subject.
+So, carry on!
+Congratulations!”